Vijay-papanaboina/cloud-storage-cli/README.md

 # Cloud Storage API CLI

 A command-line interface (CLI) tool for interacting with the Cloud Storage API.
-This tool provides a convenient way to manage files, folders, authentication, and API keys from the terminal.
+This tool provides a convenient way to manage files and folders from the terminal using API key authentication.

 ## Features

-- **Authentication**: Login, register, logout, and manage user sessions
+- **API Key Authentication**: Verify and store API keys for secure authentication
 - **File Management**: Upload, download, list, search, update, and delete files
 - **Folder Management**: Create, list, delete folders and view folder statistics
-- **API Key Management**: Generate, list, retrieve, and revoke API keys
-- **Configuration Management**: Manage CLI settings and credentials
+- **Configuration Management**: Manage CLI settings and API keys

 ## Installation